googleapis/google-cloud-dotnet/apis/Google.Cloud.Logging.Log4Net/docs/index.md

 # Getting started

-See the [readme](https://github.com/googleapis/google-cloud-dotnet/blob/master/apis/Google.Cloud.Logging.Log4Net/Google.Cloud.Logging.Log4Net/readme.md) for all GoogleStackdriverAppender configuration options.
+See the [configuration guide](configuration.md) for details of all GoogleStackdriverAppender configuration options.

 ## ASP.NET